rgburke/wed/README.md

 assignment expression.

 Variable assignment is done using the syntax `variable=value;` with any white space ignored.
+The semicolon is optional if each assignment is done on a single separate line.
 All text after a `#` is ignored as a comment.
 The different type's are:

 ```